fieryhenry/bcdd/README.md

 If you're interested the file name is the md5 hash of `event_0`, `ad`, `event_2`, etc

-Once you have located the files you need to get access to them on your pc, so copy them to a place that you can access without root (e.g Documents) and connect your device to your pc, or just send them to your self.
+Once you have located the files you need to get access to them on your pc, so copy them to a place that you can access without root (e.g Documents) and connect your device to your pc, or just send them to yourself.

 ### Decrypting Data
 Now that you have the files you then need to run the tool (see above in the `Run` section).